ceisenach/torchkit/README.md

  - training a single model (`train.py`)
  - scripts to create pretty plots using seaborn (`plot.py`).

+In general, you can pass the argument `-h` to view the help.
+The default training parameters are tailored to TRPO, override them from the command line if you are using a different algorithm.

 ### Examples
 Running training:
 ```